chiliclub/chili-chat-client/README.md

 ## chiliclub-client

-- this project is a toy project of practicing skills that have not been used before using live chatting service
+- This project is a toy project to learn techniques that have not been used before through the live chat service.
   - Front-end: Next.js with TypeScript
   - Back-end: Spring